mod242/container-demo/README.md

 In a standard container deployment, you use your existing database and directory server installations, or create new ones, to support the content management services containers.
 With the container platform installation tool, however, those supporting software prerequisites are installed and configured by the tool.
 The result is a complete container platform that is ready to use in a very short amount of time.

-Because this complete platform relies on open LDAP and a generic database configuration, this installation method is not appropriate for production-level use.
+Because this complete platform relies on OpenLDAP and a generic DB2 database configuration, this installation method is not appropriate for production-level use.
 You can use this platform installation tool to create environments for demonstration or testing purposes, or to try out the P8 Platform system in a container environment before you move to containers.

 The platform installation tool requires library files and service containers from a number of different locations.
 Before you begin, verify that you have valid login credentials for the following image sources: